-- If English isn't one of your first languages, you're required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test, or the Cambridge English Assessment.
+- If English isn't one of your first languages, you're required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Duolingo English Test, or the Cambridge English Assessment.

 - TOEFL: We accept three versions of the TOEFL - the iBT, the iBT Home Edition and the Essentials exam.
 Carnegie Mellon requires scores of at least 102 on the TOEFL iBT or iBT Home Edition or at least 11 on the TOEFL Essentials.
 Sub-scores are also carefully reviewed, with consideration given to those with sub-scores of 25 or higher on the TOEFL iBT or iBT Home Edition or 11 or higher on the TOEFL Essentials.
 Carnegie Mellon doesn’t consider TOEFL MyBest results.